-Pest menace in agricultural sector is one of the most significant issues today in India which needs to be addressed immediately.
+Pest menace in the agricultural sector is one of the most significant issues today in India which needs to be addressed immediately.
 Apart from unpredictable rains, droughts and natural disasters insects are also the major contributors in lowering the agricultural yield every year.
-The damages can be categorized into two types, pre-harvest damages and post-harvest damages.
-Harvest and post-harvest loss of India’s major agricultural produce is estimated at Rs 92,651crore ($13 billion) according to data published by the Ministry of food processing industries on August9, 2016.
+The damages can be categorized into two types, pre-harvest damages, and post-harvest damages.
+Harvest and post-harvest loss of India’s major agricultural production are estimated at Rs 92,651crore ($13 billion) according to data published by the Ministry of food processing industries on August 9, 2016.
 The loss is almost three times as high as the budget for the agriculture sector.

 They will infest any premises; refuse tips, farms, rural dwellings and watercourses that provide food and shelter.

 Rat populations have been rising steadily during the past 30 years, with premises in rural areas twice as likely to be infested as urban dwellings.
 Warmer winters have allowed rats to survive and to breed for longer periods.
 In some localities, there may also be control difficulties due to resistance to the early anti-coagulant rodenticides, such as warfarin.